Emma Light (MA, MBACP)

 - Work-related stress

-My fee operates on a sliding scale from £65 per 50 minute session for individuals and £80 for a 1 hour session for couples.
+My fee operates on a sliding scale from £65 to £100 for individuals, couples, coaching clients, and corporate referrals

 Maps & Directions